iit-DLSLab/robotlib/README.md

 **GTest**
 * `sudo apt install libgtest-dev`

-Once installed the *libgtest-dev* library, there could still be an error during the build of Robotlib, due to the missing *libgtest-dev.a* library in */usr/lib/*.
+Once installed the *libgtest-dev* library, there could still be an error during the build of Robotlib, due to the missing *libgtest.a* library in */usr/lib/*.
 A well known solution is the following:
 * `sudo apt install libgtest-dev`
 * `cd /usr/src/googletest/googletest`
 * `sudo mkdir build && cd build`